amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 - Keep file permissions strict (`600`) and restrict runner access.
 - Rotate `PGPASSWORD`, `JWT_SECRET`, `ANON_KEY`, and `SERVICE_ROLE_KEY` regularly.
 - Store canonical secrets in your runner’s secret store (e.g., Ansible vault, 1Password CLI) and re-run the provisioning script with `--pg-password` when rotating.
 Back up `$SUPABASE_STATE_DIR/superusers.env` securely; it is the source of truth for the fallback superuser credentials used to repair recycled volumes.
+- Keep the Supabase admin password distinct from every lane password; the automation will not reset it for you.

 ## 🛠️ Troubleshooting

 - **Missing env file**: Run `./scripts/supabase/provision_lane_env.sh <lane>` on the runner.
 This will repopulate the state directory and refresh the working copy inside `ops/supabase/lanes/`.
 - **Weak password warning**: Re-run the provisioning script with a stronger password or edit the env file directly.
 - **Compose failures**: Confirm Docker can pull the images referenced in `ops/supabase/docker-compose.yml`.
 If an upstream tag disappears, update the compose file to a supported release and rerun the provisioning helper so passwords remain intact.
-- **`role "postgres" does not exist` during deploy**: Supply the superuser credentials with `--pg-super-role/--pg-super-password` and rerun the provisioning script so the workflow can recreate the missing role automatically and reset its password.
+- **`role "postgres" does not exist` during deploy**: Supply the superuser credentials with `--pg-super-role/--pg-super-password` and rerun the provisioning script so the workflow can recreate the missing lane role automatically.
+The helper never modifies the Supabase admin password, so the stored secret must match the database before re-running the deploy.
 - **Kong not healthy**: Review logs via `docker compose -f ops/supabase/docker-compose.yml logs kong` with the lane env sourced.
 - **Migrations stuck**: Check for lingering advisory locks with `SELECT pg_advisory_unlock_all();` in `psql`.